 Work to reduce noise and emissions

 Ports of Stockholm works actively to reduce the noise pollution from port operations, for example by using noise reduction ramps for vehicles driving onto and off vessels.
-If a vessel is perceived to be a source of noise disturbance Ports of Stockholm will attempt to reduce the disturbance if possible, for example by attempting to have the vessel introduce noise reduction measures.
+If a vessel is perceived to be a source of noise disturbance Ports of Stockholm will attempt to reduce the disturbance if possible, for example by having the ship take noise reduction measures.
 Sometimes it is possible to turn the vessel or to move it to another quay-berth.
-Whenever possible, connection to onshore power supply is the best alternative for reducing noise pollution and emissions.
+Whenever possible, connection to onshore power supply is a good alternative for reducing noise pollution and emissions.

 When it comes to engine idling Ports of Stockholm strives to enable haulage vehicles to spend no more time than necessary in the port area.
 Some haulage vehicles and trailers contain refrigerated or frozen goods and must then have a generator running to maintain a set temperature.
 At a number of sites at the ports electricity posts have been erected where haulage vehicles and trailers that are parked to wait for the departure of a vessel can connect to the electricity supply so that they do not need to run their generators.